Prakartt/Customer-Segmentation-and-Stock-market-prediction-for-portfolio-generation-/Clustering Model/README.txt

-Kmeans_file is the clustering model and rest of the files are various transformer's used
+Kmeans is the clustering model pickle file
+Rest of the pickle files are the various transformer's used for preprocessing the data